 A grade 3 ankle sprain is a complete tear of the anterior talofibular ligament.
 A grade 3 ankle sprain causes much more swelling, pain, and coloring than a grade 2 ankle sprain.
 Walking will be hard but not impossible.
 When you are unable to walk, it’s more likely that you broke your ankle.
 The recovery time of a grade 3 ankle sprain is usually 4-6 weeks.

 Sprained ankle treatment with two exercises

-Instead, I would recommend you to gently massage the most painful side of your ankle even to increase the blood flow.
+I would recommend you gently massage the most painful side of your ankle, to increase the blood flow.
 You can use this massage oil to do so.
 It will reduce your pain immediately and enable you to walk sooner.
 When you become mobile again, your sprained ankle recovers quicker.

 Secondly, you have to try and keep using your foot without increasing the pain too much.
 With a grade 1 ankle sprain, this is usually not a problem.

-But with a grade 2 or even grade 3 ankle sprain this might be painful the first few weeks.
+But with a grade 2 or even Grade 3 ankle sprain, this might be painful in the first few weeks.